-The revised proposed amendment will be presented to the Professional Practice Committee for recommendation and the Full Board for adoption as an emergency action at the September 2018 meeting of the Board of Regents.
+The revised proposed amendment will be presented to the Full Board for adoption as a permanent rule at the December 2018 meeting of the Board of Regents.
+A copy of the revised proposed rule is attached.
+Supporting material are available upon request from the Secretary to the Board of Regents.